RandithaK/MSSQL_Tutorial/MSSQL Tutorial.md

     D.budget,
     D.mgrid,
     E.ename AS mgrname,
-    E.age AS MgrAge,
-    E.salary AS MgrSalary,
+    DATEDIFF(YEAR, E.birthdate, GETDATE()) AS MgrAge,  -- Calculate age from birthdate E.salary AS MgrSalary,
     E.supervld AS MgrSupervisorId -- Manager's supervisor
 FROM Department D
-LEFT JOIN Employee E ON D.mgrid = E.eid; -- Use LEFT JOIN if a dept might not have a manager assigned yet GO
+LEFT JOIN Employees E ON D.mgrid = E.eid; -- Use LEFT JOIN if a dept might not have a manager assigned yet GO

 -- How to use it: